quano2/MATLAB-to-Python/Readme.txt

 TO DO LIST:
 - Check tokens for excess
 - Fix string lexer
-- Add other looping functions
 - Testing
+- Clean up error messages, some are getting pass to command line
+- Add comments

 CURRENT STATUS:
 - Lexer will recognise most tokens